bbcawodu/nav-online-backend/documentation/presence_health/browsing_data_API.md

     Possible Errors:
-    'patient_assist_backend.submit_browsing_data_presence_health' accepts exactly 1 argument, browsing data. browsing data must be a unicode object.
+    'patient_assist_backend.submit_browsing_data_presence_health' accepts exactly 1 argument, browsing data. browsing data must be a unicode objector string object.
     Decoding browsing data JSON has failed
-    No Presence Health Browsing data entry found for cookie_id More than one Presence Health Browsing data entry found for cookie_id 'cookie_id' must be an integer.
-    'cookie_id' key is not present in browsing data JSON object.
+    No Presence Health Browsing data entry found for cookie_id More than one Presence Health Browsing data entry found for cookie_id 'cookie_id' must be a unicode or string object 'cookie_id' key is not present in browsing data JSON object.
-    'keyword' must be a string.
+    'keyword' must be a unicode or string object.
     'keyword' must be in the following list of accepted keywords: ['oncology', etc.]
     'keyword' key is not present in browsing data JSON object.
     'keyword_clicks' must be an integer.